akaeba/tinyUART/README.md

 * buffer register on RX and TX
 * parameterizable data size
 * one or two stop bits
-* variable baud rate settings
+* variable baud rate at compile time

 ## Interface